talhaakkaya/rflos/README.md

    - Heights are added to the terrain elevation
    - Adjust coordinates precisely using the input fields

+3. **Select Frequency Band**:
+   - Choose between 2m (144 MHz) or 70cm (432 MHz) in the RF Analysis section
+   - Frequency affects Fresnel zone size and path loss calculations

-3. **Select a Path**:
+4. **Select a Path**:
    - Click any blue line on the map, OR
    - Click any distance label (e.g., "5.23 km")
    - The selected line, markers, and labels turn red
-   - LOS calculation starts automatically
+   - LOS and RF analysis starts automatically

-4. **Review Results**:
+5. **Review Results**:
    - Check the status (CLEAR or BLOCKED)
-   - View the elevation profile chart with Earth's curvature
+   - View the elevation profile chart with Earth's curvature and Fresnel zone
-   - See detailed path metrics with point names
+   - See Free Space Path Loss and Fresnel zone radius
+   - Hover over the chart to see precise locations on the map
+   - Click ⬆ to expand the chart for detailed analysis
    - Distance displays dynamically on the chart x-axis

+6. **Interactive Chart Analysis**:
+   - Hover over elevation points to see exact locations marked on the map
+   - Observe Fresnel zone (blue shaded area) clearance
+   - Move mouse outside chart area to hide the location marker

-5. **Analyze Multiple Paths**:
+7. **Analyze Multiple Paths**:
    - Click different lines to analyze various combinations
    - Distance labels show for all point pairs
-   - Each analysis updates the chart and results panel
+   - Each analysis updates the chart and RF metrics
+   - Compare 2m vs 70cm by toggling frequency

-6. **Manage Points**:
+8. **Manage Points**:
    - Remove points using the × button (minimum 2 required)
-   - Drag markers to adjust positions
+   - Drag markers to adjust positions (calculations auto-update)
    - Add/remove points as needed for your network planning
+   - Use 🎯 button to reset map zoom to fit all points

 ## API Usage